saad1969/MicrosoftLearning-AZ-500-Azure-Security/Instructions/Labs/Module_3/LAB_06_Security Playbook in Azure Sentinel.md

-**Results**: In this lab, you learned how to use playbooks in Azure Security Center.
+**Results**: In this lab, you learned how to use playbooks in Azure Sentinel.